NSW Health supports the Statement on e-cigarettes from the National Health and Medical Research Council (NHMRC)

 Key messages of the statement include:

-Electronic cigarettes or e-cigarettes are battery operated devices that heat a liquid (also known as e-liquid) to produce a vapour that users inhale.1 E-cigarettes are also called e-cigs, electronic nicotine delivery systems (ENDS), or alternative nicotine delivery systems (ANDS).
+E-cigarettes are battery operated devices that heat a liquid (also known as e-liquid) to produce a vapour that users inhale.1 E-cigarettes are also called 'e-cigs' or 'vapes'.

 When using an e-cigarette, the user inhales and exhales the vapour from the heated e-liquid.
 E-liquid contains a range of chemicals and it may or may not contain nicotine.